anntzer/redeal/README.md

 ### Our first script

 Let's say we want a selection of deals in which north holds a one spade opener.
-For now, we will use a crude definition for an opening 1♠ call - we will require north to have 5 or more spades and 12 or more points.
+For now, we will use a crude definition for an opening 1♠ call -- we will require North to have 5 or more spades and 12 or more points.

 Here is the script we write (to a file we'll call onespade.py):

     def accept(deal):
         if len(deal.north.spades) >= 5 and deal.north.hcp >= 12:
-            print(deal) # use print(unicode(deal)) if using Python2
+            print(deal) # use print(unicode(deal)) if using Python2 on Linux
             return True

 and run it as follows:

-    $ ./redeal.py examples/onespade.py # put the path to onespade.py
+    $ python redeal.py examples/onespade.py # put the path to onespade.py
     ♠AJ854♡J986♢T♣AKJ ♠KQ96♡2♢KJ874♣T52 ♠T732♡AKQT43♢Q2♣3 ♠♡75♢A9653♣Q98764
     ♠AQ875♡T87♢A♣QJ84 ♠T943♡♢9752♣T9652 ♠J6♡AQJ9432♢J6♣A7 ♠K2♡K65♢KQT843♣K3
     ♠KQ9874♡J4♢J43♣KQ ♠J65♡A873♢2♣AJT87 ♠A2♡K65♢AT975♣652 ♠T3♡QT92♢KQ86♣943